amzdev0401/shim-review-backup/README.md

 -------------------------------------------------------------------------------
 What product or service is this for:
 -------------------------------------------------------------------------------
-[Snap OS (customized Ubuntu Linux distribution) Linux software endpoint solution by AmZetta Technologies. ]
+[Snap OS (Customized Linux distribution) Linux software endpoint solution by AmZetta Technologies. ]

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it: